 Next, the economic depression in Latin America – with Brazil, Venezuela, and Mexico meant Global Corporations pulling out operations, by either disposing assets, restructuring businesses, at the risk of losing billions of dollars in currency exchange volatility affecting survival and future sustainability.

-This was further re-iterated by British Prime Minister, Theresa May by improbably narrating a theme laced with warning for those well heeled corporations seeking global business opportunities amidst cradling champagne and canapes that the ‘ talk of greater globalization ….indicates more jobs shall be outsourced, leading to lower wages’…While Universities inform the positives associated with globalization integrating services, capital, economies and ideas …..the reality is rampant globalization is endangering civilizations.
+This was further reiterated by British Prime Minister, Theresa May by improbably narrating a theme laced with a warning for those well-heeled corporations seeking global business opportunities amidst cradling champagne and canapes that the ‘ talk of greater globalization ….indicates more jobs shall be outsourced, leading to lower wages’…While Universities inform the positives associated with globalization integrating services, capital, economies, and ideas..the reality is rampant globalization is endangering civilizations.

-As economics and theory of globalization, often leads to making available goods at competitive prices, when traded across borders, it translates to industry and global corporations moving from richer and developed nations, where labor is expensive to developing nations in search of talent, tax rebates, leveraging technology, which has led to increased FDI inflows, enhancing standard of living, leaving the contra-effect is people in richer nations to either accept lower wages, compete, while the unemployed need to equip themselves through training to aspire for high skilled jobs.
+As economics and theory of globalization, often lead to making available goods at competitive prices when traded across borders.
+It translates to industry and global corporations moving from richer and developed nations.
+Where labor is expensive to develop nations in search of talent, tax rebates, and leveraging technology. which has led to increased FDI inflows, enhancing the standard of living, leaving the contra-effect is people in richer nations either accept lower wages, compete, while the unemployed need to equip themselves through training to aspire for high skilled jobs.

 Positive Impacts of Globalization

-1. Adopting to Globalization increase free trading opportunities between countries.
+- Adopting globalization increases free trading opportunities between countries.
 This allows business organizations in developed countries to invest in developing countries.

-2. A majority of big industries prefer cheap labour people in a skilled and non-skilled category will go for the job in developed countries.
+- A majority of big industries prefer cheap labor people in a skilled and non-skilled category will go for the job in developed countries.